BenJilks/LinuxTabletConfig/README.md

 	sudo make install

 ## Startup
-To apply you configuration on startup, you'll need to add this command to your startup scripts
+To apply your configuration on startup, you'll need to add this command to your startup scripts:

 	LinuxTabletConfig --startup